Side cap

 A side cap is a military cap that can be folded flat when not being worn.
 It is also known as a garrison cap or flight cap in the United States, wedge cap in Canada, or field service cap in the United Kingdom.
 In form the side cap is comparable to the glengarry, a folding version of the Scottish military bonnet.
 It has been associated with various military forces since the middle of the 19th century, as well as various civilian organizations.

 Australia

-All ranks of the Royal Australian Air Force (RAAF) are entitled to wear the blue garrison cap with appropriate cap badge as an optional items with General Purpose Uniform (GPU), Service Dress (SD) and Flying Dress (FD) uniforms.
+All ranks of the Royal Australian Air Force (RAAF) are entitled to wear the blue garrison cap with appropriate cap badge as an optional item with General Purpose Uniform (GPU), Service Dress (SD) and Flying Dress (FD) uniforms.
 The piping of the garrison cap for air officers is light blue, the piping for all other ranks is solid blue.

 The RAAF is the only branch of the Australian Defence Force entitled to wear garrison caps.